 Mr Ross played down the recent suspension of Thailand from the US Generalised System of Preferences pointing out that there was still time for discussions on the matter.

-At the same time, US embassy officials again highlighted the non-scientific basis on which US pesticides face a ban in Thailand from December 1 st. They insist that they are not harmful to human health in spite of a similar ban in other countries, notably in Europe.
+At the same time, US embassy officials again highlighted the non-scientific basis on which US pesticides will ban in Thailand from December 1 st. They insist that they are not harmful to human health in spite of a similar ban in other countries, notably in Europe.

-US Commerce Secretary Wilbur Ross leads US investors to Thailand and welcomes talks
+US Commerce Secretary Wilbur Ross leads US investors to Thailand looking for opportunity

 The US delegation led by Mr Ross brought US business leaders interested in doing business in Thailand and investing in the kingdom.